SCHEDULE & WHAT THIS IS ALL ABOUT (AS BEST WE CAN TELL)

 LEMONS IRACING LEAGUE, SEASON 6 (aka 2021 Season 3)

-All Sunday events will start around 8:30 pm ET.
+All events will start around 8:30 pm ET on Sunday nights unless otherwise noted.
 See League Details in iRacing for session start times.
 You must have requested entrance to the league 24 hours in advance (see below)